PSaanviBhat/Lung-Sound-Analysis-and-Respiratory-Disease-Classification-using-Deep-Learning/walkthrough.md

 ---

-## 8. Phase 17: SOTA Pipeline Optimizations & Full-Epoch Training
+## 8. SOTA Pipeline Optimizations & Full-Epoch Training

 To optimize the SOTA ResNet-18 model, we implemented class-weighted loss calculations, validation calibration constraints, and an early stopping bypass.